opentaps/opentaps_seas/docs/users.rst

 The second way is to click on the "Tagging Rules" button.
 Then you will see all the tagging rules created so far.
 Click on one to see the rules inside.
 Click on the rule, and you will be taken to the filter page, where you can change the tags and update it.
 You can also create new rule sets and rules in these screens.

+From this page, you can also click on "Run" to run this rule set.
+You can put in a prefix so that your rules are only run for topics of that prefix, so you can run different rule sets for different buildings and equipment.

 Using SQL Scripts
 #################